 - For small and medium-sized businesses (aggregated annual turnover of less than $50 million) – second-hand assets

-Assets must be installed and ready for use by 30 June 2022 – plenty of time to window-shop.
+Assets must be installed and ready for use by 30 June 2022 – so get your shopping in soon.
 As well as a tax deduction, combined with the new loss carry back rules a high-cost asset purchase could tip your business into loss territory which could then be carried back to prior year profits – so a refund of tax already paid could be on the cards as well.

-Before you hit up the Lamborghini dealers, remember that the luxury car limit remains at $59,136 for the 2021 financial year, meaning only the business portion of this amount can be immediately deducted in the year of purchase.
+Before you hit up the Lamborghini dealers, remember that the luxury car limit is $60,733 for the 2022 financial year, meaning only the business portion of this amount can be immediately deducted in the year of purchase.